Last Updated: June 24, 2026

 Zoloft is a drug marketed by Viatris and is included in two NDAs.

 The generic ingredient in ZOLOFT is sertraline hydrochloride.
 There are twenty-two drug master file entries for this compound.
-Fifty-one suppliers are listed for this compound.
+Fifty-two suppliers are listed for this compound.
 Additional details are available on the sertraline hydrochloride profile page.

 AI Deep Research